ucsb-cs184-f24/team10AlcTracker/team/contributions/contrib_Ivan.md

 ## Contributions - Ivan

-* Created the initial Profile Page
+Created the initial Profile Page.
-* Worked on the HomePage UI/UX design
+Developed the HomePage UI/UX design:
-    * Created the background design
+	•	Designed the background layout.
-    * Modified the word fonts and color design of the app
+	•	Modified fonts and color themes for a cohesive app design.
-    * Experimenting with rotating logo
+	•	Experimented with a rotating logo animation.
-* Worked on the UI/UX of the SignUp Page
+Enhanced the SignUp Page UI/UX:
-    * Added logo to our sign-up page
+	•	Incorporated the app logo into the sign-up page.
-    * Added Google and Github logos to our authentification signup options
+	•	Added Google and GitHub logos to authentication sign-up options.
-* Worked on minor design changes througout the product lifecycle.
+Implemented minor design changes throughout the product lifecycle to ensure consistency and refinement.

 ## Is the contributions graph accurate?